How to Pass Your Aptitude Test

 Only move on if you can't see where you've gone wrong.
 If you know how to get to the answer, the chances are the time taken to see this question through will be less than starting on a fresh question.

 If you are not confident in your performance in a particular psychometric test, push it aside and move on.
-Remember that employers will be considering collectively your scores in psychometric tests in addition to interview performance.
+Remember that employers will be considering collectively your scores in psychometric tests in addition to interview performance and any other stages that have come before.
 Remember this and you should be able to tackle each test with a focused non panic-stricken mind.

 For an online psychometric test you will have to read the instructions online.
 For a paper-and-pencil test the test administrator will read them out to you, whilst you follow the written instructions.